 Iceland is a small island country in the North Atlantic, known for its stunning natural beauty, including glaciers, volcanos, and waterfalls.
-The population of Iceland as of 2023 is over 376,000, with immigrants making up around 16% of the population.
+The population of Iceland as of 2024 June is 386,970, with immigrants making up around 19% of the population.
 The majority of people in Iceland live in the capital, Reykjavik, and the surrounding areas.

 Living in Iceland can be both challenging and rewarding.
 The cost of living is relatively high, especially when it comes to housing, food, and transportation.
 However, Iceland also has a high standard of living, with excellent healthcare and education systems, a low crime rate, and a strong social safety net.
 If you are in love with Iceland after visiting this country, considering living in Iceland or moving to Iceland, this blog might give you some insight into what it is like living in Iceland.